Pico Laser in Seoul — Laser Dermatology

 1. 01

-The consultation clarifies whether Pico laser is actually the right device for the concern.
+The consultation clarifies whether Pico laser is the right device — or whether a different laser, topical, or combination protocol is more appropriate for your specific pigmentation type.

 2. 02

-Skin sensitivity and pigmentation depth are reviewed before settings are chosen.
+Skin tone, pigmentation depth (epidermal vs dermal), and prior laser history are reviewed before settings are chosen.

 3. 03